-1.5 Implementations of the Library
+1.3 Implementations of the Library

-The NAG Fortran Library is available on many different computer systems.
-For each distinct system, an implementation of the Library is prepared by NAG, e.g., the Sun Solaris implementation.
+The Library is available on many different computer systems.
+For each distinct system, an implementation of the Library is prepared by NAG, e.g., the Sun Solaris 32-bit implementation.
 The implementation is distributed to sites as a tested compiled library.

-An implementation is usually specific to a range of machines (e.g., the Compaq OpenVMS range); it may also be specific to a particular operating system, Fortran compiler, or compiler option (such as scalar or vector mode or thread safe).
+An implementation is usually specific to a range of machines (e.g., the Sparc systems); it may also be specific to a particular operating system, Fortran compiler, or compiler option (such as scalar or vector mode or thread safe).